Venus Retrograde – Venus’ Descent Into The Underworld

 Venus changes her clothes and metamorphoses from an evening beauty into a morning warrior.

 When retrograde, Venus has to leave behind her beautiful evening gown (Venus evening star) and embrace the purity of nature (Venus morning star).

 Venus retrograde is nothing else but Venus’ rebirth.

 The transformation is a complete metamorphosis.
 No wonder Venus retrograde completely turns our life upside down, too.

 Venus is retrograde for 40 days.
-Many myths have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
+Many myths and historical events have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
 Buddha is said to have fasted and meditated for 40 days before reaching Samadhi.